You can get calcium from both plant and animal sources. These can include dairy products, sardines, seeds, and leafy greens, among others.

-It makes up much of your bones and teeth, and plays a role in cardiovascular health, muscle function and nerve signaling.
+Calcium makes up much of your bones and teeth and plays a role in heart health, muscle function, and nerve signaling (

 Here are 15 foods that are rich in calcium, many of which are non-dairy.

-Seeds are tiny nutritional powerhouses.
-Some of them are high in calcium, including poppy, sesame, celery and chia seeds.
+Seeds are tiny nutritional powerhouses, and many are high in calcium, including poppy, sesame, celery, and chia seeds.

-Sesame seeds have 9% of the RDI for calcium in 1 tablespoon.
-They also have other minerals, including copper, iron and manganese (4).
+Sesame seeds contain 7% of the DV for calcium in 1 tablespoon (9 grams), plus other minerals, including copper, iron, and manganese (

-Dairy may have additional health benefits as well.
-A recent study suggests dairy may lower the risk of heart disease (8).
+Dairy may have additional health benefits.
+For example, one review of 31 studies suggests that increased dairy intake may be associated with a lower risk of heart disease (

-Another study found that eating cheese daily was linked to a lower risk of metabolic syndrome, which raises your risk of heart disease, stroke and type 2 diabetes (9).
+Another review found that the regular consumption of milk and yogurt was linked to a lower risk of metabolic syndrome, a condition that raises your risk of heart disease, stroke, and type 2 diabetes (

-However, remember that full-fat cheese is also high in fat and calories.
-Most cheeses also have a lot of sodium, which some people are sensitive to.
+However, keep in mind that full fat cheese can be high in saturated fat and calories.
+Certain cheeses also contain a lot of sodium, which some people may need to limit.

-Bottom Line: Parmesan cheese delivers 33% of the RDI of calcium.
-While high in fat and calories, cheese may actually lower your risk of heart disease.
+Parmesan cheese packs 19% of the DV for calcium, while other types like Brie deliver around 4%.
+Despite being high in saturated fat and calories, eating dairy may lower your risk of heart disease.

 Yogurt is an excellent source of calcium.

-Low-fat yogurt may be even higher in calcium, with 45% of the RDI in one cup (11).
+Low fat yogurt may be even higher in calcium, with 34% of the DV in 1 cup (245 grams) (

-While Greek yogurt is a great way to get extra protein in your diet, it delivers less calcium than regular yogurt (12).
+On the other hand, while Greek yogurt is a great way to get extra protein in your diet, it delivers less calcium than regular yogurt (

-Bottom Line: Yogurt is one of the best sources of calcium, providing 30% of the RDI in one cup.
+Yogurt is one of the best sources of calcium, providing up to 34% of the DV in 1 cup (245 grams).
 It’s also a good source of protein and other nutrients.